-When I first looked into the subject, I combed digitized newspaper archives for information about the confrontations.
-The result was, "A Story Retold is a Story Improved: Jovita Idar and the Texas Rangers," WWHA Saddlebag, March 2021.
+When I first looked into the subject, I combed digitized archives newspaper information about confrontations.
+The result was, "A Story Retold is a Story Improved: Jovita Idar and the Rangers," Texas WWHA Saddlebag, March 2021.
 At the time, I did not have ready access to Mexican periodicals, because the website of the Hemeroteca Nacional Digital de México was on the fritz.
-I have since accessed the site and found several articles that amplify aspects of the narrative told in Part 1, which was largely based on newspapers published in Texas, chiefly the Laredo Weekly Times and the San Antonio La Prensa.
+I have since accessed the site and found several articles amplify aspects of the narrative told in Part 1, which was largely based on newspapers published in Texas, chiefly the Laredo Weekly Times and the San Antonio La Prensa.
 It turns out the vigilante mob did attack El Progreso, though without any Rangers, and Walker identified several vigilantes by name.